carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

 ...
 ```

-OK, so the data is there, and is encrypted...
-However, the admin can retrieve this information
+OK, so the data is there, but its encrypted...
+However, the admin can retrieve this information:

 ```bash
 [root@rhel3 ~]# kubectl get secret -n monitoring prom-operator-grafana -o jsonpath="{.data.admin-user}" | base64 --decode ; echo